Topic: Filing a Texas Wrongful Death Claim – Call (214) 747-5240 for Help Now!

 Was the Defendant Negligent?

 The most difficult aspect of any wrongful death claim is proving negligence.
 If someone was driving drunk and well over the legal BAC limit, negligence is easy to prove.
-But in cases where medical malpractice may cause wrongful death, it’s not always so clear and often costs lots of time and money to show.
+But in cases where medical malpractice, it’s not always so clear and often costs lots of time and money to show.

 You might also hear this called “proving duty” which refers to the fact the defendant is liable to the decedent for a duty of “due care.”
 Basically, that’s a duty to keep the other person safe or not to do something that may harm another person.